FactorPrism®

 A 4-Point Jump in First-Pass Denials

-Over a single quarter, an RCM team watched first-pass denial rate drift from 8.0% to 12.1%—a 4-point jump worth roughly $14M in annualized AR exposure across the book of business.
+Over a single quarter, an RCM team watched first-pass denial rate drift from 8.0% to 12.1%—a 4-point jump large enough to put millions in annualized AR at risk across the book of business.
 Leadership wanted to know why, and fast, before the next payer JOC meeting.

 Was it a specific payer tightening medical policy?
 A coding workflow change?
 One service line out of compliance?
 Or a slow, system-wide drift the team would have to retrain around?
 The right answer determined whether the next dollar went to appeals, coder education, payer escalation, or a workflow fix.